-10. Commitments and Contingencies
+11. Commitments and Contingencies

 The Company's Cracker Barrel Old Country Store, Inc. subsidiary ("Cracker Barrel") is involved in certain lawsuits, four of which are filed by the same plaintiffs' attorneys, among others, and are not ordinary routine litigation incidental to its business: Serena McDermott and Jennifer Gentry v.
-Cracker Barrel Old Country Store, Inc. ("McDermott"), 4:99-CV-0001-HLM, a collective action under the federal Fair Labor Standards Act ("FLSA"), was served on Cracker Barrel on May 3, 1999; Kelvis Rhodes, Maria Stokes et al. v.
-Cracker Barrel Old Country Store, Inc. ("Rhodes"), 4:99-CV-217-HLM, an action under Title VII of the Civil Rights Act of 1964 and Section 1981 of the Civil Rights Act of 1866, was served on Cracker Barrel on September 15, 1999; Flounice Stanley, Calvin Slack et al. v.
-Cracker Barrel Old Country Store, Inc. ("Stanley"), 4:01-CV-326-HLM, a collective action under the FLSA, was served on Cracker Barrel on April 12, 2002; and the National Association for the Advancement of Colored People ("NAACP"), Betty Thomas et al. v.
-Cracker Barrel Old Country Store, Inc. ("NAACP/Thomas"), 4:01-CV-325-HLM, an action under Title II of the Civil Rights Act of 1964 and Section 1981 of the Civil Rights Act of 1866, was served on Cracker Barrel on April 12, 2002.
+Cracker Barrel Old Country Store, Inc., 4:99-CV-0001-HLM, a collective action under the federal Fair Labor Standards Act ("FLSA"), was served on Cracker Barrel on May 3, 1999; Kelvis Rhodes, Maria Stokes et al. v.
+Cracker Barrel Old Country Store, Inc., 4:99-CV-217-HLM, an action under Title VII of the Civil Rights Act of 1964 and Section 1981 of the Civil Rights Act of 1866, was served on Cracker Barrel Old Country Store, Inc., 4:01-CV-326-HLM, a collective action under the FLSA, was served on Cracker Barrel on April 12, 2002; and the National Association for the Advancement of Colored People ("NAACP"), Betty Thomas et al. v.
+Cracker Barrel Old Country Store, Inc., 4:01-CV-325-HLM, an action under Title II of the Civil Rights Act of 1964 and Section 1981 of the Civil Rights Act of 1866, was served on Cracker Barrel on April 12, 2002.
 These four cases are filed, and are pending, in the United States District Court for the Northern District of Georgia, Rome Division.